bflaven/BlogArticlesExamples/generating-qr-code-testing-universal-links-deeplinks/README.md

 ## For more information
 ------------------------------------
-Feel free to check in French some articles @ [Deeplinks, iOS, Android, QR code – Operational testing on Universal Links Deeplinks in Android or iOS applications with QR code](http://flaven.fr/2019/01/deeplinks-ios-android-qr-code-operational-testing-on-universal-links-deeplinks-in-android-or-ios-applications-with-qr-code/)
+Feel free to check in English some articles @ [Deeplinks, iOS, Android, QR code – Operational testing on Universal Links Deeplinks in Android or iOS applications with QR code](http://flaven.fr/2019/01/deeplinks-ios-android-qr-code-operational-testing-on-universal-links-deeplinks-in-android-or-ios-applications-with-qr-code/)